QInfer/python-qinfer/doc/source/guide/distributions.rst

 The approach to representing distributions taken by QInfer is somewhat different to that taken by, for example, :mod:`scipy.stats`, in that a QInfer :class:`Distribution` is a class that produces samples according to that distribution.
-This means that QInfer ``Distribution`` objects provide much less information than do those represented by objects in :mod:`scipy.stats`, but that they are much easier to write and combine.
+This means that QInfer :class:`Distribution` objects provide much less information than do those represented by objects in :mod:`scipy.stats`, but that they are much easier to write and combine.